Hecter94/EndlessSky-PluginArchive/res/mds/ships.md

 <summary>:blue_book: Plugin readme</summary>
 <blockquote># Rumskib

-Adds more ships for [Endless Sky](https://github.com/endless-sky/endless-sky): the Cutlass and the Tanager.
+Adds more ships for [Endless Sky](https://github.com/endless-sky/endless-sky): the Cleaver, the Cutlass, and the Tanager.

 The Tanager is a better version of the Shuttle, with the sprite made by bene-dictator, while the Cutlass is a piratified Gunboat, made by 1010todd.

+I made the Cleaver as a more powerful Sunder made by a different company.

 There is cross-plugin compatibility with both [Blended Ships](https://github.com/mOctave/blended-ships) and [DAIS](https://github.com/Daeridanii1/DAIS).